thearyanahmed/api-router/README.md

   })
 ```

-## we have built our request step by step, now to simply send it throug.
+## we have built our request step by step, now to simply send it through.

 ```node
 this.request()